Elizabeth Butler-Sloss, Baroness Butler-Sloss

 Ann Elizabeth Oldfield Butler-Sloss, Baroness Butler-Sloss, (née Havers; born 10 August 1933) is a retired English judge.
 She was the first female Lord Justice of Appeal and was the highest-ranking female judge in the United Kingdom until 2004, when Baroness Hale was appointed to the House of Lords.
 Until June 2007, she chaired the inquests into the deaths of Diana, Princess of Wales, and Dodi Fayed.
 She stood down from that task with effect from that date, and the inquest was conducted by Lord Justice Scott Baker.

 Early life

 Butler-Sloss was born on 10 August 1933 to Sir Cecil Havers, a barrister (later a judge), and Enid Flo Havers (née Snelling).
-She was sister to The Lord Havers, a Conservative Lord Chancellor, and is aunt to his sons, the actor Nigel Havers and the barrister Philip Havers, KC.
+She was sister to Michael Havers, Baron Havers, a Conservative Lord Chancellor, and is aunt to his sons, the actor Nigel Havers and the barrister Philip Havers KC.
 She was educated at Broomfield House School in Kew, in West London, and Wycombe Abbey School, an all-girls independent boarding school in High Wycombe in Buckinghamshire.
 This was followed by a year at the University of Lausanne.
 She passed the bar without a university degree.

 Butler-Sloss stood as the Conservative candidate for Vauxhall in the 1958 London County Council election, and the equivalent constituency in the 1959 general election, where she won 38% of the vote, but was defeated by the Labour MP George Strauss.